Officials release details about worker’s death at Lhoist Chemical Lime Plant in Giles Co. - NewsBreak

 She says that the excavator worked at the site for nine weeks before the incident happened in what is known as “level seven.”
 Kesterson tells WFXR News that investigators aren’t sure how deep that is within the mine.

 Before the incident happened, investigators discovered that workers were removing “spoil material” that was covering up the limestone on Monday.
-However, there is no indication if this caused the incident.Supreme Court expands gun rights in major Second Amendment ruling
+However, there is no indication if this caused the incident.PREVIOUS: 1 dead, 1 injured in lime plant incident in Giles Co.

 Kesterson says that all underground operations have been canceled until further notice, but pumps that are removing water from the mines continue to be operational.